Edited by John Hurney

 At the Club’s Annual General Meeting in 1992, then Club President, John Hurney, announced that the Club would begin construction of the often proposed short circuit.
 This consisted of a link from the current Turn 5 to the west of the back straight to form a new 1.7 km circuit.
 Substantial support was gained from long term sponsor Alf Barbagallo to enable the construction of the short circuit and it was announced that the Circuit would be known as Barbagallo Raceway Wanneroo.

 The first race meeting was held on the short circuit on February 20, 1993.
 The new circuit opened up the possibility of night racing and truck racing as well as making the facility much more attractive for the wide variety circuit users.
 The first truck race on the short circuit was held in its inaugural year and the advent of night racing, which has proved to be a popular choice of entertainment for spectators, began in February 1995.

 In 2004 the task of resurfacing the entire 2.41km long circuit was undertaken.
 After much research by Committee member Sean Supanz, an appropriate asphalt mix was decided upon and contractors Asphalt Surfaces undertook the work.
-This work cost $500,000 and the WA State Government generously contributed nearly half of this.
+This work cost $500,000.
 The result was a resounding success, with almost every lap record broken in the first months of the 2004 season.